orggue/adidas-zaragoza/container-essentials/docker/06_volumes.md

 ## Working with Volumes

 At the end of this lesson, you will be able to:
-* Explain what volumes are and what they are used for
+* Explain what volumes are and what they are used for.
-* Learn the different methods of mounting a volume in a container
+* Learn the different methods of mounting a volume in a container.
-* Mount volumes during the docker run command and also in a Dockerfile
+* Mount volumes during the `docker run` command and also in a Dockerfile.
-* Explain how data containers work
+* Explain how data containers work.
-* Create some data containers
+* Create some data containers.

 ----

 ### What is a Volume

-* Docker takes the read-only image and adds a read-write layer on top
+* Running a container adds a read-write layer on top of a read-only image.
-* If the running container modifies an existing file, the file is copied out to read-write layer where the changes are applied.
+* If a file is modified inside a container, the file is firsrt copied to the read-write layer.
 * The version in the read-write layer hides the underlying file, but does not destroy it.
-* When a Docker container is deleted, relaunching the image will start a fresh container without any of the changes made in the previously running container
+* When a new container is launched, a new read-write layer is created without any of the changes made in the previous container.
-* In order to be able to save (persist) data and also to share data between containers
+* A volume allows you to save (persist) data and to share data between containers.

 ----

 ### Volumes
-A Volume is a designated directory in a container, which is designed to persist data, independent of the container's life cycle
+A Volume is a designated directory in a container, which is designed to persist data, independent of the container's life cycle.

-* Volume changes are excluded when updating an image
+* Volume changes are excluded when updating an image.
-* Persist when a container is deleted
+* Volumes persist when a container is deleted.
-* Can be mapped to a host folder
+* Volumes can be mapped to a host folder.
-* Can be shared between containers
+* Volumes can be shared between containers.

 ----